Best Windows hosting: Top 4 ASP.NET hosting options

 |Best for||Flexible hosting for all kinds of needs|

-InterServer is the only host on this list to offer such flexible services.
-It has both affordable ASP.NET hosting on shared servers and scalable Windows hosting on VPS infrastructure.
+InterServer is one of the very few providers that offer affordable ASP.NET hosting on shared servers and scalable Windows hosting on private virtual servers infrastructure.
+You can easily pick and choose how powerful you want your hosting to be.
 Plus, the prices are some of the lowest you’ll find.

 ASP.NET hosting is more of a one-size-fits-all solution.
 It’s 1 plan priced at $8/mo for as long as you need.
 It includes: